abrosen/DataStructuresTextbook/README.md

 # DataStructuresTextbook

-This work is funded by Temple University and is under Creative Commons - Attribution Non Commericial License
+This work is funded by Temple University's North Broad Press and is under Creative Commons - Attribution Non Commericial License